In a World of Distraction, Focus is Your Superpower

 Control Your Email

-Avoid the Surfing Sinkhole
+Avoid the Scrolling Sinkhole

 Understand Multi-tasking vs. Switch-tasking